Wondering how to prepare for the MCAT? You’re in the right place. Read on to learn more about how to start studying for your MCAT!

 We recommend studying for at least three months before your test date, although how long it takes to prepare for the MCAT depends on your proficiency.
 According to the AAMC, test-takers usually spend 240 hours on average preparing for the test.
 This works out to studying approximately 20 hours per week over 12 weeks.

 However, how many hours it takes you to study for the MCAT depends on your baseline and ideal scores, your proficiency, and which med schools you want to apply to.

 Still have questions about how to get ready for the MCAT?
 Then check out these FAQs!

 We recommend studying for the MCAT at least three months ahead of your test date, but starting even earlier can give you more time to become comfortable with test content!

 The answer depends on your baseline and goal scores, how much time you have before your test date, and how confident you are with MCAT test content.
 According to the AAMC, test-takers spend 240 hours on average preparing for the test.

-Before diving into studying, you should determine your baseline score, identify a goal, determine how much time you can allot weekly to review, and begin identifying areas you can improve.
+Before studying, you should determine your baseline score, identify a goal, determine how much time you can allot weekly to review, and identify areas you can improve in.

 Unfortunately, there is no one “most effective” study strategy for the MCAT; everyone learns and prepares differently.
 Perhaps you love flashcards, explaining topics to another person, or another study method.
-If you aren’t sure which methods work best for you, consider speaking with a seasoned MCAT tutor!
+If you aren’t sure how to study for the MCAT, consider speaking with a seasoned tutor!